catalyst-cloud/catalystcloud-billing/separate-billing/README.md

 pip install -r requirements.txt
 ```

-### Get billing based on the prefix of customer
+### Get billing information based on the prefix of customer

-Source an openrc file with your credentials to wccess the Catalyst Cloud, as
+Source an openrc file with your credentials to access the Catalyst Cloud, as
 described at
 http://docs.catalystcloud.io/getting-started/cli.html#source-an-openstack-rc-file.